-So many Americans recall the frequent feats of the Gemini and Apollo launches, culminating in landing on our moon, some 248,000 miles distant.
-Many were drawn to science and engineering due to such Big Projects that even reached to a new world!
+Many Americans over 50 recall the frequent feats of the Gemini and Apollo launches, culminating in landing on our moon, some 248,000 miles distant.
+Many were drawn to science and engineering due to such Big Projects that reached to even a new world!
 We saw history unfold and were swept up by it.

 That era drew many of us to careers in science and engineering, just as optimistic television and cinema, such as Star Trek and Kubrick's 2001pointed to even bolder days ahead that were full of wonderment.

-However, Big Science did not last all that long in the U.S. The Superconducting Supercollider, our nation's last Big Physics project, was designed to be several times more powerful than the now-operating CERN accellerator.
-However, it was ended by Congress and Big Physics went to Europe.
-Observers such as Carl Sagan and Neil deGrasse Tyson noted that our country's science committments required political or military goals, different than Europe's much longer association with science.
+However, Big Science did not last all that long in the U.S. The Superconducting Supercollider, our nation's last Big Physics project, was designed to be several times more powerful than the now-operating CERN accelerator.
+However, it was ended by Congress and Big Physics (CERN's accelerator) went to Europe.
+Observers such as Carl Sagan and Neil deGrasse Tyson noted that our country's science committments required political or military goals; that is, we are often energized by short-term goals.
+This is arguably different than Europe's historically longer association with science.

 Changes in Science Portrayal